 Dahlia Tubers

 Shop this year's wonderful dahlia tubers!
-25 beautiful varieties that we have carefully selected from our farms in Holland.
+The most beautiful varieties that we have carefully selected from our farmers in Holland.

 The dahlia is a beloved and popular flower available in many colors and forms.
 It made its magnificent entrance in the early 1800s and is now present in gardens around the world.
 Dahlias belong to the Asteraceae family of composite flowers, and currently, there are more than 50,000 registered varieties.